mefengl/what-i-read/README.md

 https://dave.cheney.net/2015/11/05/lets-talk-about-logging , great article, now I know how to log: "Things that developers care about when they are developing or debugging software.
 Things that users care about when using your software.", aka debug and info.

 https://sb.longnow.org/SB_homepage/WholeEarth_buton.html , cool

+https://gwern.net/socks , About the seemingly insignificant things like "socks," it's remarkable how they can have such a significant impact on our lives.